Coworking Tour

 Film night at Yolk

 What we noticed within four weeks was that the people we were attracting were non-Polish, they were expats, they were international.
-Mostly because I’m English and all our communication on the website was in English, our Facebook was in English — that immediately drew the expat crowd.
+Mostly because I’m English, and all our communication on the website was in English; our Facebook was in English, which immediately drew the expat crowd.
 That, in turn, shaped how we approached it.
-It stopped being “coworking-desk-wifi” and it became more about people making connections.
-What we found was that you’d have expats who don’t have school friends or college friends in a city and they’re looking for that community and their people, and we realized that that’s what we’re facilitating.
-Which is also what led to [our third space] because this space is going to be more like a community hub, a place where people interact.
-Which also then feeds back into your question.
+It stopped being “coworking-desk-wifi,” and it became more about people making connections.
+What we found was that you’d have expats who don’t have school friends or college friends in a city, and they’re looking for that community and their people.
+We realized that that’s what we’re facilitating.
+This is also what led to [our third space] because this space is going to be more like a community hub, a place where people interact.
+Which also then answers your question.

 I think after lockdown people wanted that social interaction so they were quite ready to come back.